cap-sized/capport/README.md

 has to adhere to before inserting into dictionaries.

-i.e. Models not only define the schema, but also the constraints of each column, what the primary/unique/foreign keys are etc. *However there is currently no implementation requiring or utilizing these constraints*.
+i.e. Models not only define the schema, but also the constraints of each column, what the primary/unique/foreign keys are etc. *These constaints are only used for validation in sink stages*.

 Example: